To-n-y/forum-api/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run this application in dev mode:
 ```shell script
 uvicorn app.main:app
 ```